enso-org/enso/doc/design/syntax/syntax.md

 be very precise, `a = 1|2|'a'|'b'`, and `b = '1'|'2'|'a'|'b'`.

-Because type variables are accessible in the scope of a function, it's straightforward to define a polymorphic variable, which value will be an empty value for the expected type:
+Because type variables are accessible in the scope of a function, it's straightforward to define a polymorphic variable, whose value will be an empty value for the expected type:

 ```haskell